openhab/openhab-alexa/USAGE.md

 ### 1. Item Configuration

-You have to tag your items to make them useable by Alexa.
+Items are exposed to Alexa through the use of tags which follow the [Homitkit](http://docs.openhab.org/addons/io/homekit/readme.html) binding tagging syntax.
-See [Tagging](http://docs.openhab.org/configuration/items.html#tagging) for more details.
+Pleas see the [HomeKit item configuration](http://docs.openhab.org/addons/io/homekit/readme.html#item-configuration) page for information on how to tag items.

 * **Items via .items - File**

-  Please make sure to place your tag infront of the channel-informations. e.g.
+  Please make sure to place your tag infront of the channel-informations.
   See [Item Definition and Syntax](http://docs.openhab.org/configuration/items.html#item-definition-and-syntax)

    ```java